 The abortion pill, also called medication abortion, refers to the two medications—mifepristone and misoprostol—taken to terminate a pregnancy.

 The first pill, mifepristone (also known as RU-486 or Mifeprex) blocks the effects of progesterone—a natural hormone that women produce to provide the essential nutrients needed to support a pregnancy.
-Without progesterone, the development of the embryo stops, and the lining of the uterus thins, which prevents the embryo from staying implanted in the uterus.
+Without progesterone, the embryo’s development stops, and the lining of the uterus thins, which prevents the embryo from staying implanted in the uterus.
 The second drug, misoprostol (also called Cytotec), is usually taken within 24-48 hours after taking mifepristone and causes cramping and bleeding as your uterine muscles contract to expel the pregnancy.
 Misoprostol has been associated with birth defects, uterine rupture and premature birth. https://www.pfizermedicalinformation.com/cytotec/warnings#BOX

 EVEN IF YOU HAVE TAKEN THE ABORTION PILL, YOU CAN STILL CHANGE YOUR MIND.